C4Q/AC3.2-MorningBreath/README.md

 3. `git fetch` doesn’t seem to delete your contributions during conflicts.
 Make sure you don’t accidentally delete the wrong code around `HEAD` errors.

-4. In case you have decided to do a pull request despite merge warnings because ~~there doesn’t seem to be an alternative~~ ~~deleting commits are a bit too dangerous~~ one must always move forward, then following the 6 steps listed in the pull request tab should work.
+4. In case you have decided to do a pull request despite merge warnings because ~~there doesn’t seem to be an alternative and deleting commits are a bit too dangerous~~ one must always move forward, then following the 6 steps listed in the pull request tab should work.
   1. Unless it’s a storyboard.
 Then you’ve probably corrupted that file in your *develop* branch and now no one can open it.
 Good going.
   2. You could probably fix it if you copied and pasted your entire project folder elsewhere before `git commit`ing.
 You have, right?
 Just paste and replace that corrupted storyboard that everyone fetched with your backed up copy.
   3. You didn’t save one, did you?